madcato/madcato.github.io/_posts/2021-07-26-aspect-oriented-programming.markdown

 }
 ```

-#### Next day, someone that presents himself as the exploitation manager, ...
+#### Next day, someone that presents himself as the operations manager, ...

 ... ask you to save the results in a database, because in that company _"every function save it"_ and _"every one does it this way"_.